woolman/genderselfidentify/README.md

 # Gender Self-Identify
-A more flexible way for contacts to input their gender in CiviCRM.
+A more inclusive way to input gender in CiviCRM.

 See [civicrm.org/extensions/gender-self-identify](https://civicrm.org/extensions/gender-self-identify) for more information about this extension.